-Mike Beard and David Marsh settled a case for the widow and children of a sanitation worker who died while on the job in Cullman County.
+Attorney and David Marsh settled a case for the widow and children of a sanitation worker who died while on the job in Cullman County.
 The 35-year-old was working as a “thrower” on the rear of a huge white garbage truck operating along Highway 231 just south of Arab, Alabama, when the garbage truck was struck from behind.
 The driver of a contractor’s truck barreled into the rear of the garbage truck at 55 mph in the middle of broad daylight.
 The collision was so violent it knocked the huge garbage truck 33 feet forward and threw our client to the pavement where he suffered fatal blows to the chest and head.
 The wreck was captured on video surveillance tape at a nearby gas station located by one of our investigators.

 Derrick Mills and Ty Brown resolved a case after a young woman died only twelve hours after giving birth by Caesarean section.
 An autopsy showed the young mother died from internal bleeding and blood loss.
 The case centered on the quality of medical care the young woman received from her nurses and obstetricians.
 There were questions about whether the nurses followed the doctor’s orders to get lab work done, and also to give blood products to the patient.
 There were also questions about whether the doctors were aggressive enough when the young woman’s condition worsened.
 Derrick was prepared to prove at trial that the young woman’s death was preventable.
 The woman’s child, a baby boy, was healthy and survived.